sap-tutorials/Tutorials/tutorials/abap-environment-additional-functionality/abap-environment-additional-functionality.md

 ## You will learn
-- How to use the paste function to copy from Microsoft Excel documents
+- How to copy and paste data from spreadsheet applications
 - How to create business configuration documentation
 - How to make use of intent navigation

 ---
-### Use copy and paste functionality
+### Copy and paste data from spreadsheet applications

-You can add multiple error codes with copy & paste from [Microsoft Excel](https://ui5.sap.com/#/topic/f6a8fd2812d9442a9bba2f6fb296c42e).
+You can add multiple error codes with copy & paste from a [spreadsheet application](https://ui5.sap.com/#/topic/f6a8fd2812d9442a9bba2f6fb296c42e).

   1. Start the **Custom Business Configurations** app.